Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * **Pull upstream images whenever possible.** You do not need a custom `Containerfile` that injects Python into the service image, because the plugin runs from the host and connects to the container via the exposed port.
 That is the common case for API-driven checks.
 * **Wait on a log marker, not a sleep.** The `wait_log` argument takes a substring that the service writes to stdout/stderr when it is ready (e.g. `Listening on:` for Keycloak, `ready for connections.` for MariaDB).
 Use `wait_log_timeout` for services that take longer than 2 minutes to start.
 * **Do not hardcode state-shifting assertions.** If the plugin reports something that depends on today's date (EOL windows, "last seen N days ago", "expires in X days"), assert only that the plugin returned a valid state (any of `STATE_OK`, `STATE_WARN`, `STATE_CRIT`) and that the output contains the expected version / service identifier.
 Locking in a specific state will break the test every time the calendar moves past a boundary.
-* **Multi-version matrix** goes in an `IMAGES` list at the top of the test file, iterated via `self.subTest(image=...)`.
+* **Multi-version matrix** goes in an `IMAGES` list (or `CONTAINERFILES`, `SCENARIOS`, ...) at the top of the test file, materialised into one real test method per item via `lib.lftest.attach_each()`.
 Add a new major release at the bottom of the list when it becomes available upstream.
+See the "Iterating over TESTS vs. platforms" subsection below for the rationale.
 * **Rootless podman**: testcontainers-python works, but the Ryuk cleanup container needs to be disabled.
-Set `TESTCONTAINERS_RYUK_DISABLED=true` and `DOCKER_HOST=unix:///run/user/$UID/podman/podman.sock` before running the tests.
-A lightweight wrapper can live in `tools/run-container-tests` to set these for you.
+Set `TESTCONTAINERS_RYUK_DISABLED=true` and `CONTAINER_HOST=unix:///run/user/$UID/podman/podman.sock` before running the tests. `tools/run-unit-tests` sets both automatically when it detects a container-based test.
 * **Do not run container tests via `tox`.** They are integration tests and belong in `tools/run-container-tests`, not in the multi-Python matrix. `tools/run-unit-tests` detects them automatically by inspecting the `run` file for `podman` or `testcontainers` references.
 * **Keep hand-rolled podman orchestration out of new tests.** If you find a plugin that still builds containers via `subprocess.run(['podman', 'build', ...])`, migrate it to `lib.lftest.run_container()`; the old pattern is being retired.